You probably came here looking for an activity tracker for kids. Let’s find out the best ones available in the market.

 Ages: 4-9 years

-This fitness tracker for kids is an excellent addition to kids gadgets to make them take part in outdoor activities.
+This kids fitness watch is an excellent addition to kids gadgets to make them take part in outdoor activities.
 The device has a built-in battery that does not need recharging and lasts for 1 year.
 Once the battery is out of power, you can easily replace it and buy a new coin cell.
 Its stylish yet comfortable design is perfect for 24/7 wearability and can be used during swimming or taking shower as it’s water resistant.

 The best thing about Vivofit is the concept of rewards that motivates your kid to do physical activities.
 They earn virtual coins when they complete assigned chores and those coins can then be claimed for rewards that you have agreed on.